copeugne/Hackathon-AISummit/README.md

 * **Mocked OpenStreetMap Integration:** A visual representation of hospital locations and potential redirection routes.

 > [!IMPORTANT]
-> **Time Savings:** SwiftDispatch's streamlined triage and hospital recommendation process is designed to significantly reduce the time SAMU regulators spend on initial assessment and hospital selection, allowing for faster patient care.
+> **Time Savings:** EmerSwift's streamlined triage and hospital recommendation process is designed to significantly reduce the time SAMU regulators spend on initial assessment and hospital selection, allowing for faster patient care.

 ---